DaffyDrone/groupieBot/props.md

 	["welcome", "You have entered the darkside of Plug, You can check out any time you like, but you can never leave!"], ["boston", "what a bunch of Massholes"],
 	["bye", "Adios, bitchachos"],
-	["legends", "I cant be a legend yet.
+	["legend", "I cant be a legend yet.
 I'm not dead"], ["lemmy", "to get hangovers you have to stop drinking"], ["neil", "it's better to burn out than fade away"], ["twss", "That's What -She"],